Meet Our Team

 Year 1:

-Ms McRae....Being welcomed into the St Bernard’s community can be likened to a warm familiar hug from a loved grandma.
+Ms Alyssa McRae....Being welcomed into the St Bernard’s community can be likened to a warm familiar hug from a loved grandma.
 It feels extremely safe and always supportive.

 My teaching journey began when I became a mum.
 I wanted a reliable and stable job to support my two boys.
 Since then, it has become so much more.
 I have been so inspired by students’ learning and how their confidence increases in a supportive classroom.
 Teaching is more than just a profession.
 It has now become my passion.
 I am so grateful to be at St. Bernard's Primary School.